gatsbyjs/gatsby/packages/gatsby-image/README.md

 Speedy, optimized images without the work.

 `gatsby-image` is a React component specially designed to work seamlessly with Gatsby's GraphQL queries.
-It combines [Gatsby's native image processing](https://image-processing.gatsbyjs.org/) capabilities with advanced image loading techniques to easily and completely optimize image loading in your sites.
+It combines [Gatsby's native image processing](https://image-processing.gatsbyjs.org/) capabilities with advanced image loading techniques to easily and completely optimize image loading for your sites.

 **[Demo](https://using-gatsby-image.gatsbyjs.org)**

 ## Problem

-Huge, unoptimized images dramatically slow down your site.
+Large, unoptimized images dramatically slow down your site.

-Creating optimized images for websites has long been a thorny problem.
+But creating optimized images for websites has long been a thorny problem.
 Ideally you would:

 * Resize large images to the size needed by your design
 * Generate multiple smaller images so smartphones and tablets don't download desktop-sized images